standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 Ensure that the codebase documentation describes the build-time and runtime dependencies.
 If your context requires deploying to proprietary platforms or using proprietary components, ensure that collaborators can develop, use, test, and deploy without them.

+For each commit, reviewers verify that content does not include situation-specific data such as hostnames, personal and organizational data, or tokens and passwords.

 ## Further reading